 Recyclability

-Rigid PVC can be recycled 8 to 10 times without loss of technical properties.
+Rigid PVC can be recycled several times without loss of technical properties.
 The VinylPlus® PharmPack partnership is working on solutions to recycle PVC-based blister packaging mechanically.

-• Llano Martinez (2012) finds that PVC blisters has the lowest climate impact compared to alu/alu blisters, aluminium bottles, glass bottles, plastic bottles, inhalers, and satchets.
+• PVC blisters had the lowest climate impact compared to alu/alu blisters, aluminium bottles, glass bottles, plastic bottles, inhalers, and satchets.

 • The climate impact of satchets is almost 4x higher than PVC.

-• In all four scenarios, PVC-based solutions have the least impact on global warming, abiotic depletion, acidification, ozone depletion, and eutrophication.
+• Across all four scenarios, PVC-based solutions have the least impact on global warming, abiotic depletion, acidification, ozone depletion, and eutrophication.

 PVC blister packaging in a circular economy